 She would never really admit to anything so sentimental as new bridges.
 “What’s done is done,” is as far as she’d go.
 The words are innocuous enough.
 It was the tone that was always open to interpretation.
 She’d utter the phase along with a gesture: arms slightly extended, hands turned palms down, and she’d move them in a way that someone might gesture calm down.

 Hands out.
 Gesture.
 “What’s done is done.”
 Gesture.
 Hands down.

 What’s done is done.
 Is that the path over a new bridge, the path to some sort of acceptance?
-Or is it what the sailor of the boat sailing under the bridge says over her shoulder as she sails away, leaving me standing on shore, alone and wondering.
+Or is it what the sailor of the boat gliding under the bridge says over her shoulder as she sails away, leaving me standing on shore, alone and wondering?

 Did my mother and I love each other?
 Was it more about tolerating each other?
 Maybe bound by the realization that of the nuclear family I was born into, she and I were the only two that remained?

 Was she my loved one?